 Calibration of the UWyo CCN counter uses a condensation particle counter (CPC) as the concentration standard (Delene and Deshler 2000).
-To ensure that the CPC and CCN counters detect the same particles, a differential mobility analyzer (DMA) is used to size select from a poly-dispersed ammonia sulfate particle stream (Bart and Delene 2013; Delene and Starzec 2014).
+TSI CPCs are good calibration standards since the counters use a critical orifice to maintain a constant volumetric flow and count individual particles.
+The accuracy of the TSI CPC is confirmed before CCN counter calibrations using a bubble flow meter primary standard (Sensidyne Gilibrator-2).
+To ensure that the CPC and CCN counters detect the same particles, a differential mobility analyzer (DMA) is used to size select from a poly-dispersed ammonium sulfate particle stream (Bart and Delene 2013; Delene and Starzec 2014).
 The DMA uses electrical mobility to select particles over a very narrow size range (Kulkarni et al. 2011, Chapter 15) that excludes particles that do not activate at the CCN counter's supersaturation.
-The single supersaturation calibration (Delene and Starzec 2014) conducted in January 2011 by UND differs by more than 50 % at concentrations between 2000- where C is the particle concentration, SS is the CCN counter's theoretically determined supersaturation, ΔV is the photo-detector voltage difference between the baseline (particle free) measurement and the peak voltage obtained during the detection cycle, and a and b are fit parameters.
-During POLCAST, the UWyo CCN counter is operated at a constant theoretical supersaturation of 1.0 %; hence, equation 1 reduces to:
+When the DMA selects small diameter particles, for example 20 nm diameter, the UWyo CCN counter 1 % supersaturation (theoretical value) measures is less than 20 #/cm-3, which is the noise level of the counter (Delene and Deshler 2000).

-3000 #/cm3 from the calibration conducted in May 2008 by UWyo (Figure 6).
-The UWyo calibrations use the supersaturation spectrum method which involves conducting calibrations at several supersaturations and fitting the following equation to the data:
+The single supersaturation calibration (Delene and Starzec 2014) conducted in January 2011 by UND differs by more than 50 % at concentrations between 2000-3000 #/cm3 from the calibration conducted in May 2008 by the University of Wyoming (Figure 6).
+The University of Wyoming calibrations use the supersaturation spectrum method which involves conducting calibrations at several supersaturations and fitting the following equation to the data:

-$$C = a SS^{\circ} (\Delta V)$$ Eq.
+$$C = a SS^b (\Delta V)$$ Eq.
 1